Download eBooks & Wiring Diagrams (FREE)

 • 110V devices

 Additionally, there are significantly fewer options for standalone 24V batteries.
-This means you will likely need to build a 24V battery bank from two 12V batteries or four 6V batteries (wired in series), which is an additional voltage conversion and installation complexity.
+You will likely need to build a 24V battery bank from two 12V batteries or four 6V batteries (wired in series), an additional voltage conversion, and installation complexity.

 Are 24V Systems Cheaper?

-One of the most popular arguments in favor of 24V systems is that they cost less than 12V systems.
-This is mostly due to the fact that 24V systems use thinner gauge wires and smaller solar charge controllers.
+One of the most popular arguments favoring 24V systems is that they cost less than 12V.
+This is mainly because 24V systems use thinner gauge wires and smaller solar charge controllers.

 But is a 24V system guaranteed to be cheaper?
 Not always.

-For simplicity, we eliminate all components that are used in both systems and only focus on the differences.
+For simplicity, we eliminate all components used in both systems and only focus on the differences.

-In the above table, we show that in some circumstances, a 24V system can actually cost you more money.
-This is because even though you might save money with thinner wires and a smaller solar charge controller, the savings is offset with having to buy a voltage converter to step down the 24V to power the 12V devices.
+The above table shows that in some circumstances, a 24V system can cost you more money.
+This is because even though you might save money with thinner wires and a smaller solar charge controller, the savings are offset by buying a voltage converter to step down the 24V to power the 12V devices.

 Our Opinion: Is A 24V System Better?

-By now, you should have a strong understanding on the important differences between 12V and 24V electrical systems, especially as they pertain to camper vans and mobile living.
-So then which of the two do we prefer?
+By now, you should understand the essential differences between 12V vs. 24V electrical systems, especially as they pertain to camper vans and mobile living.
+So then, which of the two do we prefer?

-In our opinion, the advantages of a 24V system are only truly realized if you plan to:
+In our opinion, the advantages of a 24V system are only genuinely realized if you plan to:

 • Build a solar system larger than 700W: Saves money with smaller charge controller and wire costs